 About Matthew Zarrella

-Search & Rescue and K9 training since 1991.
-He is also a K9 trainer
+Search & Rescue K-9 training since 1991.
+He served as a K-9 trainer

 program.
 During Matt's tenure as a Rhode

 Island State Trooper, he handled a total of (6) canines in various scent disciplines to include human remains detection, wilderness, disaster live, disaster cadaver,

 water search, trailing, explosives detection and article Search.
 Matthew has also trained numerous canines in the aformentioned search and rescue disciplines for law enforcement, the fire service and volunteers as well.
 Matthew created the first K-9 Search

 & Rescue standards for the Rhode Island State Police and the State of Rhode